oswaldochan/5_MassiveData/cap1&2/resumen.md

 ## What are some desired properties of a Big Data System?
 - Robustness and fault tolerance: it must handle technical problems with the machines
-- Low latency reads and updates:
+- Low latency reads and updates: it must access in a matter of milliseconds
+- Scalability: more data? no problem
+- Generalization: it must function with a va
 ---
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDg2MzI5NCwxMzg4MjQ0NDkzLC0xOT
-QzODYyMzk0LDUyMDYzMDkyNCwxMDg1MTI4ODAxXX0=
+eyJoaXN0b3J5IjpbOTQ0OTU3ODY1LC0xMzA4NjMyOTQsMTM4OD
+I0NDQ5MywtMTk0Mzg2MjM5NCw1MjA2MzA5MjQsMTA4NTEyODgw
+MV19
 -->